MannLabs/alphatims/README.md

 * **Modifications to the AlphaTims source code are not reflected.** Make sure you use the `-e` flag when using `pip install -e alphatims`.
 * **Numpy does not work properly.** On Windows, `numpy==1.19.4` has some issues.
 After installing AlphaTims, downgrade NumPy with `pip install numpy==1.19.3`.
 * **Exporting PNG images with the CLI or Python package might not work out-of-the-box**.
 If a conda environment is used, this can be fixed by running `conda install -c conda-forge firefox geckodriver` in the AlphaTims conda environment.
 Alternatively, a file can be exported as html and opened in a browser.
 From the browser there is a `save as png` button available.
+* **GUI does not open.** In some cases this can be simply because of using an incompatible (default) browser.
+AlphaTims has been tested with Google Chrome and Mozilla Firefox.
+Windows IE and Windows Edge compatibility is not guaranteed.

 ---
 ## How it works